Potassium permanganate: Synthesis of organic compounds

-A major application of KMnO_{4} is as a reagent for the synthesis of organic compounds.
-Significant amounts are required for the synthesis of ascorbic acid, chloramphenicol, saccharin, isonicotinic acid, and pyrazinoic acid.
+KMnO_{4} is a reagent for the synthesis of organic compounds.
+Significant amounts are used in the commercial synthesis of ascorbic acid, chloramphenicol, saccharin, isonicotinic acid, and pyrazinoic acid.

-KMnO_{4} is used in qualitative organic analysis to test for the presence of unsaturation.
+KMnO4 is used in qualitative organic analysis to test for the presence of unsaturation.
 It is sometimes referred to as Baeyer's reagent after the German organic chemist Adolf von Baeyer.
 The reagent is an alkaline solution of potassium permanganate.
 Reaction with double or triple bonds (R2C=CR2 or R\sC≡C\sR) causes the color to fade from purplish-pink to brown.
 Aldehydes and formic acid (and formates) also give a positive test.
 The test is antiquated.

-KMnO_{4} solution is a common thin layer chromatography (TLC) stain for the detection of oxidizable functional groups, such as alcohols, aldehydes, alkenes, and ketones.
+KMnO4 solution is a common thin layer chromatography (TLC) stain for the detection of oxidizable functional groups, such as alcohols, aldehydes, alkenes, and ketones.
 Such compounds result in a white to orange spot on TLC plates.

 Analytical use

 Potassium permanganate can be used to quantitatively determine the total oxidizable organic material in an aqueous sample.
 The value determined is known as the permanganate value.
-In analytical chemistry, a standardized aqueous solution of KMnO_{4} is sometimes used as an oxidizing titrant for redox titrations (permanganometry).
+In analytical chemistry, a standardized aqueous solution of KMnO4 is sometimes used as an oxidizing titrant for redox titrations (permanganometry).
 As potassium permanganate is titrated, the solution becomes a light shade of purple, which darkens as excess of the titrant is added to the solution.
 In a related way, it is used as a reagent to determine the Kappa number of wood pulp.
-For the standardization of KMnO_{4} solutions, reduction by oxalic acid is often used.
+For the standardization of KMnO4 solutions, reduction by oxalic acid is often used.
 In agricultural chemistry, it is used for estimation of active carbon in soil.

-Aqueous, acidic solutions of KMnO_{4} are used to collect gaseous mercury in flue gas during stationary source emissions testing.
+Aqueous, acidic solutions of KMnO4 are used to collect gaseous mercury in flue gas during stationary source emissions testing.

 In histology, potassium permanganate was used as a bleaching agent.

 Fruit preservation

 Ethylene absorbents extend storage time of bananas even at high temperatures.
 This effect can be exploited by packing bananas in polyethylene together with potassium permanganate.
 By removing ethylene by oxidation, the permanganate delays the ripening, increasing the fruit's shelf life up to 4 weeks without the need for refrigeration.

-The chemical reaction, in which ethylene (C_{2}H_{4}) is oxidised by potassium permanganate (KMnO_{4}) to carbon dioxide (CO_{2}), manganese oxide (MnO_{2}) and potassium hydroxide (KOH), in the presence of water, is presented as follows:
+The chemical reaction, in which ethylene (C_{2}H_{4}) is oxidised by potassium permanganate (KMnO4) to carbon dioxide, manganese oxide (MnO_{2}) and potassium hydroxide (KOH), in the presence of water, is presented as follows: